 - Enter your Apple ID, password, and two-factor authentication code if the feature is enabled.

-- Click on the "Settings" app in the main iCloud menu.
+- Once logged in, click on the "Settings" app in the main iCloud menu.

-- Scroll down to the bottom of the page until you get to the "Advanced" section."
+- Scroll down to the bottom of the page until you reach the "Advanced" section.

-- Click on the content you need to restore.
-Options are files stored in iCloud Drive, a list of contacts, or your Calendar and Reminders.
+- Click on the content that you need to restore.
+Options include files stored in iCloud Drive, a list of contacts, your Calendars and Reminders, or your Bookmarks.

 Using the "Restore Files" option on iCloud.com brings up a list of all files that have been deleted over the past 30 days.
 It includes files from apps that support iCloud Drive, such as Pixelmator, Napkin, and Byword.